ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `Both` - Both controllers are allowed to interact.
   * `Left_Only` - Only the left controller is allowed to interact.
   * `Right_Only` - Only the right controller is allowed to interact.
- * `public enum ControllerHideMode` - Hide controller state.
-  * `Default` - Use the hide settings from the controller.
-  * `OverrideHide` - Hide the controller when interacting, overriding controller settings.
-  * `OverrideDontHide` - Don't hide the controller when interacting, overriding controller settings.
  * `public enum ValidDropTypes` - The types of valid situations that the object can be released from grab.
   * `No_Drop` - The object cannot be dropped via the controller
   * `Drop_Anywhere` - The object can be dropped anywhere in the scene via the controller.